Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ### Import the new `.qsf` file on Qualtrics

-Finally, you have to import the new .qsf file: [Importing a QSF Survey](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportingASurvey).
+Finally, you have to import the new .qsf file on Qualtrics: [How to import a QSF Survey](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportingASurvey).

 You should find all the different trials in the same, customized format.
 Congratulations, you've done it!

-You can now modify the [Survey flow](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/survey-flow-overview/), change the general appearance of the survey...

 ## STEP 5 : If you want to change something in your items configuration, go back to step 2 or 3.